rackerlabs/support-how-to/content/cloud-servers/provisioning-cloud-resources-when-migrating-from-amazon-web-services.md

 ### Create a custom password (optional)

-You can create a custom password for you server.
+You can create a custom password for your server.

 1. On the Cloud Servers page in the Cloud Control Panel, click the gear icon next to the server in the server list and select **Change Password**.